 When completed in 1992, each property had gas central heating, double glazing and a fully fitted kitchen.
 Each property has gardens to front and rear and allocated space for parking of two cars.
 However, over the years many properties have been updated by current owners.

 WHO CAN BUY ?

 As these properties are intended to meet the housing needs of local people, prospective purchasers will need to satisfy at least one of the following conditions:-

-Their income must be insufficient to enable them to purchase a home on the open housing market.
+Their income must be insufficient to enable them to purchase a home in the commercial housing market.

 WHAT ABOUT A MORTGAGE ?